Regulations for Degrees, Diplomas, and Certificates

 2.3.
 Members of Congregation who are not the holders of a degree of the University shall have academic precedence and standing immediately above that of the holder of the Degree of Doctor of Medicine of the University who is not also a Master of Arts; and among such members of Congregation the order shall be determined by the date on which each was admitted to membership, and, in the case of persons admitted on the same day, by the alphabetical order of their names.

 4.1.
 Congregation shall have the power to deprive any individual of any degree of the University for any reason it thinks fit.

 4.2.
 Save in respect of Honorary Degrees and Degrees by Diploma, the procedure for de-gradation shall be determined by Council on each occasion.

 4.3.
 The procedure for the de-gradation of Honorary Degrees and Degrees by Diploma shall be as laid down by Council from time to time.

 1 Council has decided that graduates reading for a Final Honour School should not normally be allowed to incorporate, and that candidates for those certificates and diplomas open to non‑members of the University should, in general, not be allowed to incorporate but that applications submitted on behalf of candidates for such certificates and diplomas could nevertheless be considered.

-2 If the Degree of Master of Biochemistry or Chemistry or Computer Science or Earth Sciences or Engineering or Mathematics or Mathematics and Computer Science or Mathematics and Philosophy or Physics or Physics and Philosophy is held together with a higher degree, the holder will rank in precedence equally with a person who holds the same higher degree together with the Degree of Master of Arts.
+2 If the Degree of Master of Biochemistry or Biology or Chemistry or Computer Science or Earth Sciences or Engineering or Mathematics or Mathematics and Computer Science or Mathematics and Philosophy or Physics or Physics and Philosophy is held together with a higher degree, the holder will rank in precedence equally with a person who holds the same higher degree together with the Degree of Master of Arts.